A late start of the day

 Too many stones instead of substantial ruins

-The sun, on the other hand, is overly present; I lose liters of sweat, almost unbearable.
+On the other hand, the sun is overly present; I lose liters of sweat, almost unbearable.
 And about those ruins, I am a bit disappointed; I see many impressive Buddha statues, but only a few substantial remains of temples.
 It reinforces my plan to leave Sukhothai a day earlier than planned.
-I also visit a small lake and make a stop at a local food stall to some soda.
+I also visit a small lake and make a stop at a local food stall for some soda.
 The friendly people at the shop only speak Thai, so our communication is reduced to greetings and hand gestures.

 More stones after lunch